Penn State Nittany Lions: Men's volleyball

 The men's volleyball team is coached by Mark Pavlik.
 The program has won two NCAA National Championships in 1994 and 2008 and 16 EIVA titles out of 17 years, including 10 consecutive.
 They finished as NCAA National runners-up in 1982, 1995 and 2006, to UCLA each time (twice at Rec Hall).
 They reached the NCAA final four 24 times including 13 out of the last 14 years through the 2008 season and an NCAA record 10 consecutive (1998–2008).

 The men's first national title came in 1994, when they beat powerhouse UCLA in five sets after being down 11–4 in the fourth set and then winning the fourth 15–12 and the fifth with the same score.
-The win made Penn State the first school outside of California in the then-24 year history to win an NCAA Men's volleyball championship.
-They won the NCAA title again in 2008, defeating Pepperdine 3–1.
+The win made Penn State the first school outside of California in the 24-year history until then to win an NCAA Men's volleyball championship.
+They won the NCAA title again in 2008, defeating Pepperdine, 3–1.
 With the win, Penn State men and women's programs swept the volleyball championships in the same academic year, joining Stanford from 1996–97 to be the only schools to accomplish the rare feat.

-Pavlik was named the 2008 AVCA National Coach of the Year.
+Pavlik was named the 2008 "National Coach of the Year" by the American Volleyball Coaches Association.